-Horsham DC have postponed a decision on the District Local Plan in July 2021 following a Government policy change requiring a 30 year vision for Local Plans.
+Horsham District Council has postponed a decision on the District Local Plan in July 2021 following a Government policy change requiring a 30 year vision for Local Plans.

 Steyning Neigbourhood Plan